real-logic/aeron/aeron-samples/scripts/archive/README.md

 ## Embedded Throughput Samples

 Suitable for measuring IO performance of your system.
-The samples will default to creating an archive directory on the the temporary file system.
+The samples will default to creating an archive directory on the temporary file system.
 It is recommended that a properties file is provided by passing it as argument to the script.
 The `aeron.archive.dir` property should be located on fast storage.

 ### Recording Throughput